 Playing Soldier weaves together the stories of people for whom “history is a personal thing” and war is an obsession.
 Their stories speak to the heart of what it is to be human and the need to find meaning in the worst of human experience.
 The subtly absurdist documentary film follows the exploits and foibles of six WWII reenactors, weaving together dissonant themes that point towards a collective search for meaning.
 It is an intimate look into a small, yet significant, American sub-culture that tens of thousands of Americans participate in each year.
-It portrays personal dramas that are echoed in national conversations on subjects like "what is truth?".
+It portrays personal dramas that are echoed in national conversations on subjects like "the importance of collective truth".
 Focussing mostly on the internal struggles of each character, the movie does not paint the characters as villains or heroes but rather as human beings with varying degrees of flaws.
 Some flaws are inconsequential, some are large and glaring.

 Playing Soldier 1080P widescreen

 If you were the star of your own film, with history as your script, who would you play?
 What character would you be?
 PLAYING SOLDIER follows the intersecting lives of World War II reenactors who claim that “history is a personal thing”.
 PLAYING SOLDIER follows the intersecting stories of six reenactors who come from very different backgrounds and with conflicting motivations.
 It also shows how, through reenacting, the stories that people tell are as much or more about themselves as they are about history.

 Directed by Ed Gendron Music by David Franusich